darkgallium/minijava/README.md

 This is a project made as part of the Compiler class at INSA Rennes.

-The main repo of the project is : https://github.com/lascar-pacagi/MiniJava.
+The teacher's version of the project is located there : https://github.com/lascar-pacagi/MiniJava.

 ## Main objectives